 The medium rating does not reflect the suitability of the data and quality of this data for the Building Safety Programme's purposes, but rather that the quality assurance processes undertaken are more stringent compared to low-risk data.
-It should be taken into account that the data is collected from multiple sources, the data is not suitable to be used for other purposes.
+It should be taken into account that the data is collected from multiple sources.